zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 *   **Domain-Driven Design**: The library is self-contained and exposes its capabilities through a clear, explicit public API.
 It has no dependencies on other domains.
 *   **No Raw `byte[]` in Public APIs**: As a rule, public method signatures in this library do not accept or return raw `byte[]` arrays.
 Instead, all cryptographic primitives like keys and signatures are wrapped in strongly-typed DDD value objects (e.g., `PublicKey`, `Signature`).
 This improves type safety and makes the domain language explicit.
 Data Transfer Objects (DTOs) like `PreKeyBundle` may still contain raw `byte[]` properties for efficient serialization, but they are consumed and produced by methods that adhere to the value-type rule.
 *   **Fail Forward**: The library does not handle or log errors.
 It throws exceptions (e.g., `CryptographicException`) on invalid input or failed cryptographic checks, expecting the application layer to perform necessary validation beforehand.
+*   **Strongly-Typed IDs**: To enhance type safety and clarify intent, raw `Guid` primitives must not be used for identifiers in public APIs.
+Instead, wrap them in strongly-typed DDD value objects with intention-revealing names (e.g., `PeerId`, `ConversationId`).
+*   **Test-Driven Development (TDD)**: All new features and refactoring should follow the Red-Green-Refactor cycle.
+This ensures that all logic is covered by tests and promotes a high-quality, maintainable codebase.

 ## Key Components